MolecularMatch/mm-public-scripts/blog/publications/PublicationScoring.md

 <img src="images/letterhead.png" style="width: 900px;"/>

-## MolecularMatch Publications 2019 Update
+## MolecularMatch Publications 2020 Update

-Publication search has expanded in importance in recent years at MM due to our in-house curation requirements and necessity to assert all recommendations with [literature evidence](https://api.molecularmatch.com/#aboutCompliance).
+Publication search has expanded in importance at MM due to our in-house curation requirements and necessity to assert all recommendations with [literature evidence](https://api.molecularmatch.com/#aboutCompliance).
 With our search engine expertise, we have created the most clinically relevant and user friendly publication search in the industry.
 Our goal is that the most relevant results show up in the top 10 for any clinical oncology search.

+To speed up the efficiency of our in-house curation, we have developed an internal AI-Assistant using state of the art techniques in machine learning natural language processing.
+These same models are also running on our publication search engine to boost up the most relevant results for you.

-Publications are continually updated, scored, sorted, and MLA cited for you to easily incorporate into your products.
+Our publications (1.2 Million and counting) are continually updated, scored, sorted, and MLA cited for you to easily incorporate into your products.

 - [API Publication Search](https://api.molecularmatch.com/#publications)
 - [API Assertions Search](https://api.molecularmatch.com/#assertions)